01 of 07

 To figure out how long to cook the prime rib, multiply the exact weight of the beef by 5 and round up to the nearest whole number.
 This is the cooking time in minutes.

-Wait for 2 Hours
+Wait for Two Hours

 Wait for two hours with the oven turned off and the door still closed.
 Resist the temptation to check on the beef, as it will release heat from the oven.
 During this period, the heat from the initial searing will continue to slowly cook the beef to a perfect medium-rare.